The current version is usually posted at http://wlweather.net/LETTERS

 ⁂

-The rains is supposed to quit at two, and the clock struck two just as I sat back down.
+The rain is supposed to quit at two, and the clock struck two just as I sat back down.
 Writing was interrupted by a phone call: my bike is now in the garage.
 I got only slightly damp; I don't think we got as much rain as we need.
 I didn't notice any wind, but there are green oak leaves on the lawn.

 ⁂